SuperQ/food/cornbread_ab.md

 * Fish out the rosemary, season with pepper and serve as a side to just about anything, or use to make cornbread (check the other posts).

 Notes
-*Rosemary is my favorite herb to pair with corn.
+[0]: Rosemary is my favorite herb to pair with corn.
 The resinous, evergreen flavor (not to mention aroma) balances the sweet, grassiness of the corn.